A1doranM/HowProgrammingWork/DataBaseDesign/DataBaseDesign.md

 ### Natural Key

      Natural key - is the key which is already in table data.
      E.g. we have table User    with first_name, last_name, email.
 And we identify user by email, so ligicaly email is a key.

+### Simple, Composite, Compound Keys

+    Simple - key consist from one columns.
+    Composite - key consist from multiple columns.
+    Compound - key which consists from multiple columns where each column is a key itself.

 ### Look up tables